TheDinosour/Chris_BlueStampPortfolio/index.md

 The instructions were quite unclear since there weren't any pictures for every part.
 For example, the instructions told me to screw in the battery before removing the paper that protects the transparent acrylic shells, which made me have to unscrew most of it and take off the paper.
 Another inconvenience with the project was the instructions didn’t say how to solder on the power wires, so I ended up doing it wrong, but it still worked.

 Works Cited:
+- Figure 1: <sup>How An OLED Transparent Display Works - Fermion: 1.51” OLED Transparent Display - DFR0934, 2022, https://www.youtube.com/watch?v=d5JgE1I_2ag</sup>
-- Figure 1: <sup>How It Works: Push-Button, 2022, https://youtu.be/iCHAIeoSpI4?si=Y5pVrjMlbrwYN1v4</sup>
+- Figure 2: <sup>How It Works: Push-Button, 2022, https://youtu.be/iCHAIeoSpI4?si=Y5pVrjMlbrwYN1v4</sup>

 <!--
 # Schematics